Student Opportunities

 Students have the opportunity to network with other passionate individuals, learn important skills, and take away strategies for effective leadership in their communities.

-The Summit will feature workshops, led by Colorado Thespian Executive Board leaders, that cover a range of topics encompassed by the four Cs of leadership: Competence, Connection, Character, and Culture.
+The Summit will feature workshops, led by Colorado Thespian Executive Board leaders and professionals in the community that cover a range of topics encompassed by the four Cs of leadership: Competence, Connection, Character, and Culture.
 Students will also participate in interactive activities and engage in meaningful discussions with their peers.

 The Colorado Thespians Leadership Skills Summit is the perfect opportunity to take your student leaders to the next level and make lasting connections within the theater community.